athxrva07/Currency-Converter/README.md

 ## API Usage

 The Currency Converter utilizes an external API to fetch the latest exchange rates.
-The API used in this project is [Exchangerate API](https://www.exchangerate-api.com/), which provides free access to real-time exchange rate data.
+The API used in this project is [Exchangerate API](https://www.exchangerate-api.com/).